clairek09/MIC/Modules/M01-introduction-to-azure-virtual-networks/includes/5-design-name-resolution-virtual-network.md

 ## Multiple Choice

-You want to use dynamic IP addresses for specific resources on your VNet.
-Which SKU must you choose?
+Application owners need to use dynamic IP addresses for specific resources on their VNet.
+Which SKU must they choose?

 (x) Basic SKU {{that is correct.
 Basic SKU public IPs can be assigned by using static or dynamic allocation methods.}}
 ( ) Standard SKU{{that is incorrect.
 Standard SKU public IP addresses always use the static allocation method.}}